DUNE-DAQ/influxopmon/docs/packages/influxopmon/README.md

 ##### private executionCommand
 Takes as parameters the url to which the message should be sent and the command to be sent.
 Uses cpr::Post and awaits cpr::Response.

+To debug the application, print the cpr::Response response.

 #### JsonConverter
 ##### public setInsertsVector/getInsertsVector